eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_48_Planning_a_share_portfolio.md

 You should then establish your own individual aims.

-These are partly a matter of personal circumstances, partly a matter of **psychology**.
+These are partly a matter of personal circumstances, partly a matter of psychology.